 2. Model an adventurous and meaningful life.

-Take up a challenge with your child that connects them to a bigger story.
+Take up a challenge with your kids that connects them to a bigger story.
 Find a 5K where the money goes to make a difference and train with your child to run it.
-As a family, chose to invest generously in a cause that you believe in (allow your child to help choose) and require your child to earn a percentage of what you give.
-If you’re planning a family vacation, go to a National Park where you’ll hike the mountains or gaze out over the Grand Canyon to give your child a sense of the vast world they’re a part of.
-Consider visiting Gettysburg or a stop on the Underground Railroad or Ellis Island so your child can hear stories of real people who, with great courage, faced significant challenges.
+As a family, invest generously in a cause you believe in (allow your child to help choose) and require your child to earn a percentage of what you give.
+If you’re planning a family vacation, go to a national park where you’ll hike the mountains or gaze out over the Grand Canyon to give your child a sense of the vast world around us.
+Consider visiting Gettysburg or making a stop on the Underground Railroad or at Ellis Island so your child can hear stories of real people who, with great courage, faced significant challenges.

 3. Encourage failure.